Assistant Secretary of Defense for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs: Subordinates

-The deputy assistant secretary for nuclear matters is primarily the focal point for activities and initiatives related to sustaining a safe, secure, and effective nuclear deterrent and countering threats from nuclear terrorism and nuclear proliferation.
+The deputy assistant secretary of defense for nuclear matters, or DASD (NM), is the focal point for activities and initiatives related to sustaining a safe, secure, and effective nuclear deterrent and countering threats from nuclear terrorism and nuclear proliferation.
 This office serves as a primary point of contact for Congress, other agencies, and the public for those programs.

-The deputy assistant secretary for nuclear matters (DASD(NM)) fulfills the nuclear weapons roles, responsibilities, and functions for the assistant secretary of defense for nuclear, chemical and biological defense programs (ASD(NCB)).
-The Office of the Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs/Nuclear Matters (OASD(NCB/NM)) is the focal point of the Department of Defense for the U.S. nuclear deterrent.
-In this capacity, nuclear matters is the primary DoD point of contact for Congress, the interagency, and the public and for allies and foreign partners on issues related to the U.S. nuclear stockpile and the integration and alignment of U.S. nuclear weapons and weapons systems.
-To perform these functions, nuclear matters is composed of representatives from all areas of the nuclear community, including the U.S. Navy, the U.S. Air Force, the National Guard Bureau, the United States Nuclear Command and Control Systems Support Staff, the Defense Threat Reduction Agency, the Department of Energy, the National Nuclear Security Agency, Los Alamos National Laboratory, Lawrence Livermore National Laboratory, Sandia National Laboratories, the Kansas City Plant, and the National Security Agency.
+The deputy assistant secretary for nuclear matters fulfills the nuclear weapons roles, responsibilities, and functions for the ASD (ND-CBD).
+DASD (NM) is the focal point of the Department of Defense for the U.S. nuclear deterrent.
+In this capacity, DASD (NM) is the primary DoD point of contact for Congress, the interagency, and the public, and for allies and foreign partners on issues related to the U.S. nuclear stockpile and the integration and alignment of U.S. nuclear weapons.
+To perform these functions, DASD (NM) is composed of representatives from all areas of the nuclear community, including the U.S. Navy, the U.S. Air Force, the National Guard Bureau, the United States Nuclear Command and Control Systems Support Staff, the Defense Threat Reduction Agency, the US Department of Energy, the National Nuclear Security Administration, Los Alamos National Laboratory, Lawrence Livermore National Laboratory, Sandia National Laboratories, the Kansas City Plant, and the National Security Agency.